Josh Bowler: Hull City (loan)

 Bowler made his first appearance for the club in the opening match of the 2019–20 season, a 2–1 defeat at Swansea City, when he came off the bench to replace Kamil Grosicki.
-On 1 June 2020, Hull indicated the loan would be extended to the end of the 2019–20 season.
+In June 2020, Hull indicated the loan would be extended to the end of the 2019–20 season.

 Blackpool

 On 19 June 2021, Bowler agreed to sign for Blackpool in a one-year deal that was confirmed on 1 July.
-The club has an option to extend his contract by a further year, which they exercised at the end of the 2021–22 season.
+The club had an option to extend his contract by a further year, which they exercised at the end of the 2021–22 season.

 Nottingham Forest

 On 1 September 2022, Bowler signed with Premier League side Nottingham Forest and was immediately loaned to Greek Super League club Olympiacos for the remainder of the season.
 After struggling for minutes in Greece, Bowler was recalled by Forest on 5 January 2023, and immediately loaned to his previous club Blackpool.

+On 1 August 2023, Bowler signed for Championship club Cardiff City on a season-long loan deal.

+On 31 January 2025, Bowler joined Luton Town on loan for the remainder of the season.

+Bowler and Nottingham Forest mutually agreed to terminate his contract at the club on 1 September 2025.

+Blackpool

+After terminating his contract with Nottingham Forest, Bowler returned to Blackpool, now in EFL League One, and signed a two-year contract with an option of a further year.